APO ALL 100 (Allopurinol 100 mg)

 Pill imprint APO ALL 100 has been identified as Allopurinol 100 mg.

-Allopurinol is used in the treatment of gout; calcium oxalate calculi with hyperuricosuria; urinary tract stones; heart failure; high risk percutaneous transluminal angioplasty (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
+Allopurinol is used in the treatment of gout; heart failure; urinary tract stones; calcium oxalate calculi with hyperuricosuria; hyperuricemia secondary to chemotherapy (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
 Risk cannot be ruled out during pregnancy.
 Allopurinol 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - APO ALL 100